Code-Institute-Submissions/Chalk-and-Sawdust/README.md

 # Testing

-Website has been tested using [GTmetrix](https://gtmetrix.com/reports/fandressouza.github.io/7xHu6MBv) and [BrowserStack](), see results below:
+Website has been tested using [GTmetrix](https://gtmetrix.com/reports/joshhunt1991.github.io/LrIif2jR) and [BrowserStack](), see results below:

 ![Website Speed Test Results](images/speed_test.png)

 The points below can be improved with a bit more optimization:

-- Serving scaled images (some images are being resized in CSS e.g. logo.png)
+- Image optimization
 - Leveraging browser caching
-- When I did this test, css/theme.css returned a 404 (Imispelled Theme.css)

 # Scalability